Testing Operators Built With The Operator SDK and Deployed Through OLM

 Launching Clusters with Operator built from PR via Cluster Bot

 The Cluster Bot supports launching clusters and installing optional operators built from PRs onto the clusters, allowing developers to test and interact with operator built from PRs that haven’t merged yet.
 In order to do so, the ci-operator configuration for the repo must contain a multistage test with a step in the test section called install that contains a dependency on the OO_BUNDLE image.
 The example provided in the previous section would work for Cluster Bot.
 If a launch command with a PR to an optional-operator repo is made, the Cluster Bot will install a cluster as it normally would and then use the install step from the ci-operator config to install the built operator.
-Here is an example of a command to the Cluster Bot that builds PR 12 from myOrg/myRepo:
+Here is an example of a command to the Cluster Bot that builds PR 12 from myOrg/myRepo and installs the built operator on a 4.16 cluster on aws:

 Building a Catalog for an Operator built from PR via Cluster Bot